Indo-German Support project for Climate Action in India

 State of implementation/results

 - With the support to decarbonise steel and cement sector, the project strengthens India’s contribution to the Leadership Group for Industry Transition (LeadIT).
+The project is conducting knowledge exchange workshops on LeadIT to enhance the participation of PSEs in the platform.

-- India’s peatland inventory and assessment initiative in collaboration with MoEFCC and Wetlands International South Asia with the goal to comprehensively map India’s potential peatland distribution, determine its carbon storage potential and identify priority areas for restoration.
+- The project supports India’s peatland inventory and assessment initiative in collaboration with the Ministry of Environment, Forest and Climate Change (MoEFCC) and Wetlands International South Asia.
+The initiative aims to comprehensively map India’s potential peatland distribution, assess its carbon storage potential, and identify priority areas for restoration.

 Latest Update: